gene-git/wg-client/README.rst

   Port number used is described above in Overview section `config-sect`_.

   This blocks waiting for ssh.
-To stop ssh, simply make a separate invovation of *wg-client -ssh-stop*.
+To stop ssh, simply make a separate invocation of *wg-client -ssh-stop*.
 If using the GUI tool, simply click the *Stop Ssh* button.

   In the event that ssh connection is dropped, it will automatically be restarted.
   There are normal, quite common situations where ssh process can exit prematurely.